 Meetings are an essential part of business operations.
 However, it can sometimes be difficult to organize these because of geographic limitations as well as time zone differences.
 Luckily, with video conferencing, participants no longer have to physically see each other to discuss business matters.
 All they have to do is log in to their video conferencing apps, and from there, they can communicate and collaborate without hassle.
-These can even work alongside other software solutions, such as collaboration tools and productivity platforms, to streamline operations.
+These can even work alongside collaboration software to streamline operations.

 Right now, there’s a host of applications that will allow you to accomplish that, and we’ll be discussing two of them.
 This Zoom vs GoToMeeting comparison aims to stack each product against each other feature-for-feature.
 At the end of the article, you’ll only have to consider your business requirements, goals, budget, etc., to determine which one is the ideal video conferencing tool for you.